Provar

 Synchronizing a project

-Before pushing any work back to the remote repository, it is a good idea to synchronize your Project in case any changes have been made since your Project was cloned.
+Before pushing any work back to the remote repository, it is a good idea to synchronize your Project in case any changes have been made since it was cloned.
 Doing this before pushing changes to the repository will reduce the effort needed to resolve conflicts later.

 To synchronize your Project using the Git Plugin, right-click on the Project and select ‘Team > Synchronize Workspace’:

-Once this has completed, you can double-click on any updated files to confirm the changes.
+Once this has been completed, you can double-click on any updated files to confirm the changes.

 Making commits and pushing to Git